ndelcastillo/ProyectoCeline/README.md

 </p>

 ## About
-This project is celine's portfolio.
+This project is celine's portfolio created in 2023.
+She is an aritst from Buenos Aires, Argentina.

 ## How To Use